OlayeniOladipo/CS279r-Doodle-Olayeni-Oladipo/README.md

 1) Enter your name as the user
 2) Select Yes, No, or Maybe per timeslot
 3) Press submit (though nothing will happen when you do this)
+4) This process allows you to see other's availability and select your availability per denoted day and time.

 We manually-coded in example people and their availability.